 In response to parents’ changing needs and working patterns we have established a well-respected before and after school provision, known as The Sunshine Club.
 This allows us to provide high quality nursery school education and extended provision between the hours of 7.45 am and 5.45pm and a range of services for children, families and the community.

-Re: new ways to share our teaching and learning - Electronic assessment system
+Re: New ways to share our Teaching, learning & assessment

-The set of circumstances that we found ourselves in from March 2020 onwards made us consider how we can continue to share with you the wonderful experiences that your children enjoy at Hirst Wood Nursery School.
-In order to continue to work in partnership with you we have invested in an electronic system that we can upload photographs and observations to, and that you can look at on your phone or computer.
+We have invested in an electronic system that we can upload photographs and observations to, and that you can look at on your phone or computer which is called EYLog.
 We hope that you will feel that this will be beneficial and reassuring to know that your child is busy and enjoying their time at School.